-Example Scripts
+Example scripts

 We demonstrate some allowed behavior of an imagined solver in response to an example script.
 Each command is followed by example legal output from the solver in a comment, if there is any.
 The script in Figure 3.4 makes two background assertions, and then conducts two independent queries.
-The get-info command requests information on the search using the :all-statistics flag.7 The script in Figure 3.5 uses the get-value command to get information about a particular model of the formula which the solver has reported satisfiable.
+The get-info command requests information on the search using the :all-statistics flag.8 The script in Figure 3.5 uses the get-value command to get

-6 This is the usual format adopted by all Unix-based operating systems, with / used as a separator for (sub)directories, etc.
+7 This is the usual format adopted by all Unix-based operating systems, with / used as a separator for (sub)directories, etc.

-7 Since output of (get-info :all-statistics) is solver-specific, the response reported in the script is for illustration purposes only.
+8 Since output of (get-info :all-statistics) is solver-specific, the response reported in the script is for illustration purposes only.